nicocardiel/megaradrp-cookbook/cookbook/mediancr.rst

 - ``flatmax`` (default 1.0): maximum simulated normalized flatfield value.
 - ``knots_splfit`` (default 3): number of inner knots employed in the spline fit to the simulated boundary data.
+- ``nsimulations`` (default 10000): number of simulations to perform for each point in the exclusion boundary.
 - ``times_boundary_extension`` (default 3.0): number of times that the vertical distance between the percentiles 98 and 50 of the simulated data is employed to define the exclusion boundary beyond the percentile 98.
 - ``threshold`` (default Null; this value in the YAML file is converted to None in Python): minimum threshold for ``median2d - min2d`` to consider a pixel as a double cosmic ray.
 If None, the threshold is computed automatically from the minimum boundary value in the numerical simulations.
 - ``minimum_max2d_rnoise`` (default 5.0): minimum value of ``max2d`` in
   readout noise units to consider a pixel as a double cosmic ray.
 This avoids false positives when a pixel exhibits a large negative value in one of the